MFC-Caltech/MFC-Caltech.github.io/index.md

   of post-doctoral scientists and graduate research students under the supervision of Professor Tim Colonius.
 These contributors
   include:
-  \arg Dr. Spencer Bryngelson
+* Dr. Spencer Bryngelson
-  \arg Dr. Kevin Schmidmayer
+* Dr. Kevin Schmidmayer
-  \arg Dr. Vedran Coralic
+* Dr. Vedran Coralic
-  \arg Dr. Jomela Meng
+* Dr. Jomela Meng
-  \arg Dr. Kazuki Maeda
+* Dr. Kazuki Maeda

   and their contact information is located in the "AUTHORS" file in the source code.